md-layek/AutomatedTestingFramework/README.md

 ## Contributing

-I welcome contributions to this project.
+We welcome contributions to this project.
 To contribute:

 1. Fork this repository.
 2. Create a new branch (`git checkout -b feature-branch`).